RayMarquina/dbt_project/docs/source/setup.md

 › dbt init [project]
 ```
 This will do two things:
-- create a [project] directory with everything you need to get started.
+- create a directory at `./[project]` with everything you need to get started.
 - create a directory at `~/.dbt/` for environment configuration.

 Finally, configure your environment: